codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-01-zt4.md

 In this stage, you'll add support for adding a single location under a key using the `GEOADD` command.

 ### The `GEOADD` command
-The `GEOADD` command adds one or more location (with longitude, latitude, and name) to a key.
+The `GEOADD` command adds a location (with longitude, latitude, and name) to a key.
 If the key doesn’t exist, it is created.
-If the key exists, the locations are appended under that key.
+If the key exists, the location is appended to that key.
 The syntax for `GEOADD` command is

 ```